SSpatizm/Tide_gauge_wireless/README.md

 ## Upload BLE Firmware

 - To test, upload the LED test sketch_wifi_ex.ino to test the chip.
+- Once it is confirmed working, move on to the sketch_test_file_transfer.ino to test data transfer over bluetooth.